HackBulgaria/Programming101-Java/week11/2.Wednesday/README.md

 ### 1. Servlet/HelloWorld
-- Create an Http Servlet.
+- Create an HttpServlet.
 Override the `doGet` method, and write 'HelloWorld!' to the response's outputStream.
 - Run your application on Eclipse ('Run as Server').
 - See your own message at 'localhost:8080/YourAppName/YourServletName'
 - Make your servlet respond at 'localhost:8080/YourAppName/' (Edit the @WebServlet annotation path to '/')